TabbycatDebate/tabbycat/CONTRIBUTING.rst

 Getting started
 ===============

-.. important:: We are using the `git-flow workflow <http://danielkummer.github.io/git-flow-cheatsheet/>`_, so please submit any pull requests against the **develop branch** (and not master).
+- To easily test your changes to Tabbycat you probably want a working :ref:`local install <install-local>` (without using Docker)

-- Generally we prefer that features and bug fixes are submitted as pull requests on their own branch (as described in the git-flow process)
+- Generally we prefer that features and bug fixes are submitted as pull requests on their own branch (as described in the  `git-flow workflow <http://danielkummer.github.io/git-flow-cheatsheet/>`_).
+Submitting against `develop` (but not `master`) is fine for small fixes and changes.
 - We use Django's testing tools — it would be great if new features came with unit tests
-- TODO: more detail on tests and pull request checklist/guidelines

 Style guide
 ===========